Why "Set It and Forget It" Still Matters in Communication Logging

 Built for Your Environment, Not Silicon Valley’s

-A communication recording system used in emergency settings isn’t the same as one used in a call center or corporate help desk.
+A communication recording system and public safety recording system used in emergency settings isn’t the same as one used in a call center or corporate help desk.
 The stakes are different.
 The pressure is higher.
 And the needs are more complex.

 That’s why JEI systems continue to serve agencies like: